easytarget/esp32-cam-webserver/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

 ## Use a Consistent Coding Style
-* 4 spaces for indentation rather than tabs
+* 4 spaces for indentation rather than tabs in the main code

 ## License
 By contributing, you agree that your contributions will be licensed under its GNU Lesser General Public License v2.1